-This section describes the most frequently used immigration statuses for international visitors to the University of Illinois.
+This section describes the most frequently used immigration statuses for international visitors to the University of Illinois at Urbana-Champaign.
 It does not include F-1 and J-1 students who are still in degree programs.

 * Citizens of the following countries are eligible for waivers of B-1/B-2 visas: Andorra, Australia, Austria, Belgium, Brunei, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, Portugal, Republic of Korea, San Marino, Singapore, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, United Kingdom.

-F-1 Practical Training For recent graduates who have been in F-1 student status.
+For recent graduates who have been in F-1 student status.
 May be employed for training which supplements degree work.
 Must be arranged by sponsoring university.
 Total validity of one year.
 Must obtain Employment Authorization Document (EAD).
 Dependents (F-2s) may not work.
-ISSS advises and maintains files on practical trainees from other universities as well as University of Illinois students.
+ISSS advises and maintains files on practical trainees from other universities as well as Illinois students.

-J-1 Academic Training For recent graduates who have been in J-1 student status.
+For recent graduates who have been in J-1 student status.
 May be employed for training which supplements degree work.
 Must be arranged by sponsoring university.
 Validity 18 months with an 18-month extension possible in some cases.
-ISSS advises and maintains files on practical trainees from other universities as well as University of Illinois students.
+ISSS advises and maintains files on practical trainees from other universities as well as Illinois students.

 ** Any exchange visitor who receives direct or indirect government funding or whose country and field of study appear on the Exchange Visitor Skills List is subject to this requirement.
 A copy of this list is on file in the ISSS office.